-Example of how our. - Example of how our name appears: York University, Schulich School of Business, Program Name (ie. Master of Business Administration, Master of Finance, Master of Supply Chain Management, etc.) - GRE: Send your score using the following code: 5697 - Candidates who have completed CFA Level 1 or higher, candidates who have completed FRM Part I or higher, and graduates from the Schulich School of Business BBA program with a B+ or higher GPA in the last two years of the program are exempt from this requirement.
+Master of Finance, Master of Supply Chain Management, etc.) • GRE: Send your score using the following Program Name (ie. Master of Business Administration, code: 5697 Candidates who have completed CFA Level 1 or higher, candidates who have completed FRM Part I or higher, and graduates from the Schulich School of Business BBA program with a B+ or higher GPA in the last two years of the program are exempt from this requirement.
+Master of Business